alfjl/FCC_shellscripting/README.md

 ## freeCodeCamp

-# Bash Scripting Crash Course
+# Shell Scripting Crash Course

 ### Description:
 A quick and simple crash course to get back into bash scripting!